-Kelsie Grazier is a contemporary artist who was born and raised in Ladner, British Columbia, where she currently resides.
+Kelsie Grazier is a contemporary artist from Ladner, British Columbia, where she currently resides and paints.
 She received her Bachelors in Fine Arts from the esteemed Emily Carr University and studied Fine Arts at Langara College.
 She went on to receive her teaching degree in Secondary Art Education at the University of British Columbia.
 In teaching, Kelsie realized another passion in helping others.
 In 2015, she completed her Masters in Special Education specializing in Deaf and Hard of Hearing Education.
 Kelsie is deaf herself.

 Kelsie’s work is reminiscent of architecture that is influenced by travel and the memories of structures foreign and familiar.
 To recreate the feeling of a fleeting memory, she manipulates the paint through layering, adding and omitting to create translucent layers on mylar.
 Mylar provides the lightness, luminosity and airiness to evoke transcendence of time.

 Several of her paintings have been purchased by private collectors across Canada and have been included in graduation exhibitions and numerous community art exhibitions.

 My work originates from the need to simplify movement.
 With a focus on exploring gesture, lines and painterly abstraction connect my thought process visually.
 The paintings guide the eye through volume, space and time.
 Thoughts are synthesized from visual remnants and impressions, and are then sent outward through my brushstrokes.
 The abstract expression could be a result of a memory, a feeling, an architectural element or everyday surroundings living on the water.